different wine varietals in glasses

 EARTHY: Consisting of flavors and aromas such as soil, chocolate, and mushrooms.

-FINISH: The flavors that linger after swallowing the wine and their duration.
-A long finish is a sign of a good wine.
+FINISH: The impression left on the palate after swallowing, often described by its length and flavor.
+A long finish can be a sign of a good wine.

 FLORAL: Consisting of mainly flowery, perfume-y flavors and aromas such as lavender, rose, jasmine, and lilac.